Skip to main content

 • No stated policy: Saskatchewan, Northwest Territories, Yukon

-• Research providers: Identify licensed child care providers in your area using online registries, government websites, or by contacting a Canadian Forces Morale and Welfare Services Child Care Navigators.
+• Research providers: Identify licensed child care providers in your area using online registries, government websites, or by contacting a Child Care Navigator.

 • Apply to multiple providers: Add your child(ren)’s name to several child care provider waitlists to increase your chances of securing a spot.
 Once you’ve secured a spot with one of the providers, please remember to remove your child(ren’s) name from the other waitlists to help families get their child(ren) into child care, or at the least, get a clearer idea of wait times.

-• Stay positive: Don’t be discouraged by the number of families on a waitlist as many families put their names on multiple lists.
-Your name can move up more quickly than you would anticipate.
+• Stay positive: Don’t be discouraged by the number of families on a waitlist, as many families join multiple lists at once.
+Your name can move up more quickly than expected.
+It may also help to know that, in military communities, spaces can become more available around or shortly after the Annual Posting Season (APS), when many families are relocating.

 • Check back often: Regularly check the status of your application and update your information as needed.